hu17889/go_spider/README.md

 go get golang.org/x/text/encoding/simplifiedchinese
 ```

-This project is dependent on [simplejson](https://github.com/bitly/go-simplejson/blob/master/simplejson.go), [goquery](https://github.com/PuerkitoBio/goquery).
+This project is based on [simplejson](https://github.com/bitly/go-simplejson/blob/master/simplejson.go), [goquery](https://github.com/PuerkitoBio/goquery).

 ## Use example

-Here is an example for crawl github content.
-You can have a try for experience the crawl process.
+Here is an example for crawling github content.
+You can have a try of the crawl process.
 * `go install github.com/hu17889/go_spider/example/github_repo_page_processor`
 * `./bin/github_repo_page_processor`